 In 2012, she graduated from Luther College in Decorah, Iowa, with a B.A. in art, art history, and environmental studies, and attended the Smith College Summer Institute in Art Museum Studies in Northampton, Massachusetts.
 Her research focused on the intersection between the environmental and art movements of the 1970's through present day, culminating in a senior solo show, "The End of the World."
 She is continually interested in the overlap between the environment, the arts, and social movements of past and present.

 Her experience in Minneapolis included environmental nonprofit fundraising and communications, and freelance work in the arts and music scene.
 She has written and photographed for Walker Art Center, Rift Magazine, Sofar Sounds Minneapolis, Bandsintown.com, and Billboard Magazine.
 She runs her own music blog, The Aural Premonition, and is a staff writer for Indie Shuffle and Bearded Gentlemen Media.

-At the University of Colorado Boulder, she worked for two years in the Center for Environmental Journalism, focusing on stories about environmental issues, climate change, and a variety of scientific research.
+At the University of Colorado Boulder, she worked as the lead graduate assistant for two years in the Center for Environmental Journalism, focusing on stories about environmental issues, climate change, and a variety of scientific research.
 She spent the summer of 2017 working in public information for the American Geophysical Union in Washington, D.C., and in the spring of 2018 she was an Editorial Fellow with Nature Conservancy magazine.